 SimGHOSTS is pleased to announce SG18USA Gold Sponsor CAE Healthcare.
 CAE are long time supporters of SimGHOSTS events and have sponsored every SimGHOSTS USA event since 2011.
-CHIPS Executive Director Chad Epps MD (Past-President SSH), will provide the sponsored plenary session on "Medical Students Vs. Virtual Reality" where he will discuss how Medical Students interact with Virtual Reality using the CAE’s Vimedix AR and HoloLens.
+CHIPS Executive Director Chad Epps MD (Past-President SSH), will provide the sponsored plenary session on "Lessons Learned in Designing and Building a Simulation Center" where he will discuss how the UTHSC Center for Healthcare Innovation and Patient Simulation evolved.

 CAE Healthcare is a healthcare training partner of choice for hospitals, physicians, nurses, students, EMS responders and the military around the world.
 With a mission to improve patient safety, CAE Healthcare develops each product in partnership with clinical educators whose aim is to ensure physiological accuracy and educational relevance.
 Visit the CAE Healthcare booth at SG18USA to learn about our newest patient, imaging and interventional simulators, and our LearningSpace solution for center management and debrief.